bihor/camaliga/Documentation/Changelog/Index.rst

             New backend form: sortable thumbnail overview.

             New templates: Isotope, jQuery Full Width Image Slider, Coolcarousel.
-4.0.0       Template-list in the FlexForms rearrenged.
+4.0.0       Template-list in the FlexForms rearranged.
 Demo-link to the templates added in this documentation.

             New FlexForms for Bootstrap components.